J.D., summa cum laude, South Texas College of Law, 2008

-Amy Falcon is an associate in the litigation practice group of Porter Hedges.
-Her practice focuses on business and commercial litigation, including oil and gas disputes.
+Amy Falcon is a partner in the litigation practice group of Porter Hedges.
+Her practice focuses on business and commercial litigation, with an emphasis on oil and gas disputes.
 She has represented clients in both state and federal courts in Texas, Colorado, and Louisiana.
-Amy has litigated disputes involving mineral liens, title, offshore leases, lease preservation, lease equipment ownership, operating agreements, gas transportation and purchase agreements, and construction defects.
+Amy has litigated disputes to a successful resolution for her clients involving mineral liens, title, offshore leases, lease preservation, lease equipment ownership, operating agreements, gas transportation and purchase agreements, and construction defects.
 She has also handled matters related to fiduciary obligations for both plaintiffs and defendants that include international exploration and production companies, midstream companies, operators, non-operators, financial institutions, oil and gas equipment manufacturers, and individuals.

-- Represented large international oil and gas company through trial, appeal, and review by Texas Supreme Court in a special appearance to resist the exercise of personal jurisdiction over the company in lawsuit involving a transaction for the sale of oil and gas concessions located in foreign country
+- Represented large international oil and gas company in a successful special appearance to defeat the exercise of personal jurisdiction over the company in lawsuit involving a transaction for the sale of oil and gas concessions located in foreign country through trial, appeal, and review by Texas Supreme Court.

 - Represented large international oil and gas company in lawsuit involving Texas Property Code Chapter 56 mineral liens and claims that company was directly liable to subcontractors for the debts of a bankrupt drilling contractor on theories of sham contractor, partnership, agency, joint venture, joint enterprise, unjust enrichment, third party beneficiary, quantum meruit, tortious interference, and negligence.